cloudflare/python-cloudflare-cli4/README.md

 If the account email and API key are not passed when you create the class, then they are retrieved from either the users exported shell environment variables or the .cloudflare.cfg or ~/.cloudflare.cfg or ~/.cloudflare/cloudflare.cfg files, in that order.

-If you're using an API Token, any `cloudflare.cfg` file must not contain an `email` attribute and the `CF_API_EMAIL` environment variable must be unset, otherwise the token will be treated as a key and will throw an error.
+If you're using an API Token, any `cloudflare.cfg` file must either not contain an `email` attribute or be a zero length string and the `CF_API_EMAIL` environment variable must be unset or be a zero length string, otherwise the token will be treated as a key and will throw an error.

 There is one call that presently doesn't need any email or token certification (the */ips* call); hence you can test without any values saved away.